What is the presentation layer?

-Residing at Layer 6 of the Open Systems Interconnection (OSI) communications model, the presentation layer ensures that the communications that pass through it are in the appropriate form for the recipient application.
-In other words, it presents the data in a readable format from an application layer perspective.
+The presentation layer resides at Layer 6 of the Open Systems Interconnection (OSI) communications model and ensures that communications that pass through it are in the appropriate form for the recipient application.
+In other words, the presentation layer presents the data in a readable format from an application layer perspective.

 For example, a presentation layer program could format a file transfer request in binary code to ensure a successful file transfer.
-Because binary is the most rudimentary of computing languages, it ensures that the receiving device will be able to decipher and translate it into a format the application layer understands and is expecting.
+Because binary is the most rudimentary of computing languages, it ensures that the receiving device can decipher and translate it into a format the application layer understands and expects.

-The application layer passes data meant for transport to another device in a certain format.
-The presentation layer then prepares this data in the most appropriate format the receiving application can understand.
-Common formats include ASCII and extended binary-coded decimal interchange code (EBCDIC) for text; JPEG, GIF and TIFF for images; and MPEG, MIDI
+Once the application layer passes data meant for transport to another device in a certain format, the presentation layer then prepares this data in the most appropriate format the receiving application can understand.

-Encryption and decryption of data communications are also commonly performed at the presentation layer.
-Here, encryption methods and keys are exchanged between the two communicating devices.
-Thus, only the sender and receiver can properly encode and decode data so it returns to a readable format.
+Encryption and decryption of data communications are also performed at the presentation layer.
+Here, encryption methods and keys exchange between the two communicating devices.
+Only the sender and receiver can properly encode and decode data so it returns to a readable format.

-Finally, the presentation layer can serialize -- or translate -- more complex application data objects into a storable and transportable format.
+The presentation layer can serialize -- or translate -- more complex application data objects into a storable and transportable format.
 This helps to rebuild the object once it arrives at the other side of the communications stream.
-Thus, the presentation layer also deserializes the data stream and places it back into an object format that can be understood by the application.
+The presentation layer also deserializes the data stream and places it back into an object format that the application can understand by the application.

-It receives a return message from the web server that includes a multipurpose internet mail extensions (MIME) header.
-The MIME header indicates the type of file -- text, video, or audio -- that has been received so that an appropriate player utility can be used to present the file to the user.
+HTTP receives a return message from the web server that includes a Multipurpose Internet Mail Extensions (MIME) header.
+The MIME header indicates the type of file -- text, video, or audio -- that has been received so that an appropriate player utility can present the file to the user.

 Functions of the presentation layer

 - ensures proper formatting and delivery to and from the application layer;